aweymo-ui/or_standardize/content/4_name.md

 value.replace(/,\s?\d{4}-?/, "")
 ```

+{% include gallery-figure.html img="or_14.gif" alt="Gif of the OpenRefine Interface Removing Dates and Unwanted Characters from Name Fields" caption="Removing Dates and Unwanted Characters from Name Fields" title="Removing Dates and Unwanted Characters from Name Fields" %}

 ### Explanation of the Formula

 - `value`: Refers to the content of each cell in the column.